1. Respite Retreat

 - Christine Labrum

 The calendar tells me that spring is coming, but there are no signs of change yet.
 It has been a long winter.
-My feet are numb—I can barely feel them anymore.
-I have been plodding along the snowy trail for months and limping the last few days.
-My brother gave me a walking stick as we journeyed through autumn leaves and winter drew near–I lean heavily on it now.
+I have been plodding along the snowy trail for months and limping these last few days.
+My body aches, and my feet are numb—I can barely feel them anymore.
+If I am honest, I am exhausted, and I do not want to be. here anymore.
+My brother gave me a walking stick as we journeyed through autumn leaves, and I lean heavily on it now.

-Despite the colorless beauty, the winter journey has been brutal: navigating frigid temperatures, icy trails and snowdrifts, hiking through storms.
-The days are short and setting up camp each afternoon is more about survival than rest.
-Hibernation seems more appealing than traveling the frozen landscape.
+The winter journey has been brutal, despite the colorless beauty.
+I have navigated snowdrifts, icy trails, storms, and bitter cold.
+The days are short, and setting up camp each afternoon is more about survival than rest.
+Hibernation seems more appealing than traveling this frozen landscape.

-I long to rest for just a while, but the trail seems endless.
-I have sensed the Spirit, Ruah, pressing me forward as if a destination is near, so I keep going.
-Although there is nothing on the map, I notice a wooden sign up ahead.
-I can't quite read it yet.
+Although there is nothing marked on the map, I notice a sign up ahead along the trail, but I can't quite read it yet.
 A gust of wind brushes my cheek, and I know Ruah is present.
-I cannot see her, but she frequently reminds me that she is with me.
-I know Jesus is near, but I haven’t seen my big brother for days.
+I cannot see her, but she reminds me that she is with me.
+I know my brother is close.
+He pointed me in this direction, but I haven’t seen him for days.
 I long to hear his voice and feel his hand on my shoulder.

-After a short walk through the trees the space opens up, and I see the entrance to a stone building, a small castle of sorts complete with turret pointing to the sky.
-The windows of the inn glow against the snow-covered landscape.
-I trudge up the shoveled path which is disappearing quickly beneath another layer of snow.
+After a short walk through the trees, the space opens up, and I see the entrance to a stone building—a small castle of sorts, complete with turret pointing to the sky.
+The windows of the inn glow with an inviting warmth against the snow-covered landscape.
+I trudge up the shoveled path, which is disappearing quickly beneath another layer of snow.
 A placard hangs by the wooden door—“Respite Retreat.”

 Reaching for the handle, I pull open the door.
-Warmth rushes out and snow blows in.
-Quickly I step inside and forcefully push the door shut again.
+Warmth rushes out, and snow blows in.
+Quickly, I step inside and forcefully push the heavy door shut again.

 A voice from the café calls, “Coming!
 Just a minute.”